 Pension £000

-At 1 April 2021 20,039
+At 1 April 2022 20,039

-At 31 March 2022 20,039
+At 31 March 2023 20,039

 Current 20,039

 The pension provision relates to the Section 75 employer debt liability as a result of the Company's participation in the Plumbing Scheme.
 The provision has been recorded as a current provision, however timing of outflows is dependent on agreement with the trustee of the Plumbing Scheme and may occur over a longer period than one year.
+The Company is validating the accuracy of the Section 75 debt estimate and once validated intends to seek the approval of the trustee for the payment of the debt over a number of years.